-The evolution of the Self is genetically determined to the extent that to be fully human each individual must attain progressively higher modalities of thought and behavior.
-One such potential is the attainment of cosmic consciousness.
+The evolution of the self is genetically determined to the extent that to be fully human each potential is the attainment of cosmic consciousness.
 In order for the Deep Ecology movement to realize success then people must relate meaningfully with nature, this can only be attained when nature is perceived in a spiritual sense.
 To perceive nature in the spiritual sense, then one must attain cosmic consciousness.
 Since cosmic consciousness is the highest potential of the human being, and in attaining it the individual reaches his or her full potential then, by definition, the individual becomes self-realized.
-Therefore, it is imperative that self-realization is attained to ensure the survival of the Deep Ecology movement, because only when a meaningful relationship between the Self and any cause is established will the cause not be abandoned due to boredom.
+Therefore, it is imperative that self-realization is attained to ensure the survival of the Deep Ecology movement, because only when a meaningful relationship between the self and any cause is established will the cause not be abandoned due to boredom.